firefoxic/conjure/README.md

 - _Type:_ `Number`
 - _Default:_ `2`
-- _Description:_ Pixel density in dppx of the raw raster images
+- _Description:_ Pixel density in dppx of the raw raster images (`0` works like `1`, but without adding the density suffix to the filename)

 #### `-f`, `--targetFormats`